veeral-patel/true-positive/docs/work_with_cases/restrict_access.md

 - You likely want to minimize the number of people with knowledge of ongoing insider threat investigations.
 - Unnecessary personnel shouldn't have access to cases involving personal or sensitive data.
+- By enforcing least privilege, you can limit the exposure if a True Positive user's account is compromised.

 ## Permission model